Types of Financial Aid

 Scholarships are based on academic merit or talent criteria and, in some cases, financial need.
 These awards do not have to be repaid and are most often renewable.
 Students are considered for scholarships upon acceptance to the university.
 All awards are based on continuous full-time enrollment.
 Merit scholarships are applied to tuition only.

 Grants are based on need and do not have to be repaid.
-When awarding policies and funds permit, the financial aid package includes grant funds.
 Federal Pell Grants are based on exceptional need.
 They are awarded to undergraduate students who are citizens or eligible noncitizens and who have not earned a bachelor’s degree.
-The maximum Pell Grant award is $6,895 for the 2021–2022 award year.
+The maximum Pell Grant award is $7,385 for the 2023–2024 award year.
 Students who file the FAFSA are automatically considered for a Pell Grant.
 Eligibility is determined by the federal government.
-Award amounts depend on a student’s Estimated Family Contribution (EFC) and whether enrollment is full time or below.
+Award amounts depend on a student’s Estimated Family Contribution (EFC) and enrollment status.